adarshdigievo/pygoat/README.md

 # Djangocon Talk - Pygoat - Learn django Security the Hard Way

+Vulnerability specific readme files, relevant to the talk, are added in the `djangocon_talk` folder.

 ## Project setup

 - Use Python 3.11 venv